The Movie Monster Game

-The Movie Monster Game is a computer game released by Epyx for the Apple II and Commodore 64 in 1986.
-The game offers a variety of scenarios, playable monsters, and cities to demolish (complete with famous landmarks, such as Tokyo Tower, Eiffel Tower, Statue of Liberty, Golden Gate Bridge, Saint Basil's Cathedral and Big Ben).
-The monsters were all original characters based on movie monsters such as The Blob, Mothra, Tarantula, the Stay Puft Marshmallow Man, and the Transformers.
-The one exception was Godzilla, which Epyx was able to officially license.
+The Movie Monster Game is an action video game released by Epyx for the Apple II and Commodore 64 in 1986.
+It includes a variety of scenarios, playable monsters, and cities to demolish (complete with famous landmarks, such as Tokyo Tower, Eiffel Tower, Statue of Liberty, Golden Gate Bridge, Saint Basil's Cathedral and Big Ben).
+Most of the monsters are original characters based on movie monsters such as The Blob, Mothra, Tarantula, the Stay Puft Marshmallow Man, and the Transformers.
+The one exception is Godzilla, which Epyx was able to officially license.